Senaith/Project-2-LEMP-Stack-Implementation/README.md

 In order to complete this project, we need to begin by setting up an AWS account and a virtual server with Ubuntu Server OS.

 Step 1:
 Create free AWS account.
-Instructions for this can be found here.
 Once you have created your AWS account, navigate to the login page and type in your credentials.

 ![step1](https://user-images.githubusercontent.com/91766546/155834553-450930ad-5f7e-4bdd-943d-f4db1b92bfba.png)